milonmaze/privacy-terms-observatory/www.cloudflare.com/transparency.md

 If Cloudflare were asked to do any of these, we would exhaust all legal remedies, in order to protect our customers from what we believe are illegal or unconstitutional requests.

-Accurate as of September 09, 2023
+Accurate as of January 06, 2024

-CLOUDFLARE TRANSPARENCY REPORT - H1 2022

-An essential part of earning and maintaining the trust of our customers is being transparent about the requests we receive from law enforcement and other governmental entities.
-To this end, Cloudflare publishes semi-annual updates to our Transparency Report on the requests we have received to disclose information about our customers.

 BACKGROUND ON THE DATA

-The data presented below covers the period from January 1, 2022, to June 30, 2022.
-A request received in December 2021, but not processed until January 2022 will show as both "Requests received" and "Requests in process."
-Also, requests for which we are waiting for a response from law enforcement before moving forward may also be reflected in "Requests in process."
+The data presented below covers the period from July 1, 2022, to December 31, 2022.
+A request received in December 2022, but not processed until January 2023 will show as both “Requests received” and “Requests in process.”
+Also, requests for which we are waiting for a response from law enforcement before moving forward may also be reflected in “Requests in process.”
 The total number of domains affected and the total number of accounts affected refer only to requests which have been answered.

 Download Transparency Report